markusgrotz/robits/README.md

     robot.gripper.close()
 ```

-See the documentation for more examples and also for command line integration.
+See the [Documentation](https://robits.readthedocs.io/en/latest/exampels.html) for more details, such as command line integration, and for more examples.

 ## Libraries Acknowledgement